 A self serving bias is a tendency in behavioral finance to attribute good outcomes to our skill and bad outcomes to sheer luck.
 Put another way, we choose how to attribute the cause of an outcome based on what makes us look best.
 Certainly, most of us can think of things that we’ve done and determined that when everything is going according to plan, it’s clearly due to our skill.
 Then, when things don’t go according to plan, clearly we’ve just had bad luck.

 You’ll recall, if you think back to one of the previous behavioral finance biases, that one of our buckets was self-deception bias.
 The self serving bias, an error of overconfidence and misattribution of causes, is in that bucket.
 The key thing to remember is that biases limit our learning or our ability to learn.

 Learn more in CFI’s Behavioral Finance Course.

-How to Limit Self Serving Bias
+How to Limit the Self Serving Bias

-Thank you for reading CFI’s guide to understanding what a self serving bias is finance.
+Thank you for reading CFI’s guide to understanding what a self serving bias is in finance.
 To learn more, check out CFI’s Behavioral Finance Course.

 Additional useful resources include: